dnlzrgz/hugo-terrassa-theme/exampleSite/content/_index.md

 ---
 title: "Terrassa"
-image: "undraw_freelancer_b0my.svg"
-alt: "Woman working on her computer."
+draft: false
 ---

 # Terrassa
-The Hugo theme for you.
+## The Hugo theme for you.
 Or for your company.